shelled snails text index | photo index

 Features:

 Oval shaped animal (3-5cm).
 The body is a lot larger than its shell, usually folded up around the edges of the shell and may cover most of the shell.
-In fact, the shell might be completely covered by the mantle, so that it appears at first glance to be a slug.
+In fact, the shell might be completely covered by the mantle, so that it appears to be a slug at first glance.
 Hoof-shield limpets come in various colours.
 The body may be black or beige, and shell white or brown.
 It has a pair of short tentacles.
 Scutus unguis has an all-black body.
+Scutus sinensis is the only other species so far listed for Singapore.

 Sometimes confused with slugs which are snails without shells.
 Here's more on how to tell apart slugs and other slug-like animals.